-- Payment Plan Fee A $30 fee is charged to students enrolling in a University three-, four-, or five-installment payment plan.
+- Payment Plan Fee A $30.00 fee is charged to students enrolling in a University three, four, or five installment payment plan.

-- Online Course Enrollment Fee Students registering for online classes are charged a $25-per-credit-hour fee for all blended and online courses to help pay for additional student services including tutoring, advising, and library services.
+- Online Course Enrollment Fee Students registering for online classes are charged a $25.00 per credit hour fee for all blended and online courses to help pay for additional student services including tutoring, advising and library services.
 The fee also provides for faculty support services, technology infrastructure, maintenance and upgrades.

-For students taking fewer than 6 credits, a health fee may be applied if they plan to make use of the services available at Health and Counseling services.
-For more information about the services covered by the student health and counseling fee and the cost of enrolling, contact University Health and Counseling Services.
+For students taking for fewer than six credits, a health fee may be applied if they plan to make use of the services available at Health and Counseling Services.

 - Student Health Insurance All undergraduate students enrolled in 9 or more credit hours and graduate students enrolled in 6 or more credit hours are required by the University of Maine System to maintain health insurance coverage.
 Additional information about the health insurance requirement is available from University Health and Counseling Services at 207-780-5411 or at http://usm.maine.edu/uhcs.

-- Summer Session Administration Fee Students registering for Summer Session classes are assessed a one time $35.00 fee to support summer administrative costs.
+- Summer Session Administration Fee Students registering for Summer Session classes are assessed a $35.00 fee to support summer administrative costs.

 - Transportation Fee A mandatory semester fee is assessed to all students registered for courses that are held on the Portland and/or Gorham campuses.
 It funds parking and other transportation-related projects, as well as busing between campuses.
 It eliminates the need to pay for a required parking permit.

-- Lewiston-Auburn College Parking Fee A mandatory $3-per-credit-hour fee is assessed to students registered for courses held on the LAC campus.
+- Lewiston-Auburn College Parking Fee A mandatory $3.00 per credit hour fee is assessed to students registered for courses held on the LAC campus.

-- Unified Fee A mandatory $30-per-credit-hour fee is assessed to cover fixed costs of providing educational services not already supported by tuition charges.
+- Unified Fee A mandatory $31.00 per credit hour fee is assessed to cover fixed costs of providing educational services not already supported by tuition charges.

-- Enrollment Fee A mandatory $175 fee is charged to newly admitted undergraduate students.
-This fee is charged only once.
+- Graduate Student Enrollment Fee A one-time $60.00 fee charged to newly matriculated graduate students.

 Room and Board